 CONCLUSION:

 To conclude it can be said that a protective relay does not indicate the appearance of the fault.
 It operates when the fault occurs but the Buchholz relay gives an indication of the fault at a very early stage, by anticipating the fault and operating the alarm circuit.
-Thus the transformer can be taken out of service before any type of serious damage occurs.
+It is recommended to put the transformer out of service for thorough inspection before charging again.

 Buchholz relay is the simplest protection in the case of transformers and is the most economical one also.